Indicia-Team/indicia-docs/developing/data-model/occurrences.rst

 When specifying ranges, the words `to` and `from` can be replaced with a hyphen.

+Winter is considered the first season of the year.
+Winter 2020 starts on 1st December, 2019 and ends on 29th February, 2020.
+Spring, Summer and Autumn follow, starting on the 1st of March, June, and September.

 .. tip::

   Rarely will you want to mess with the 3 date component fields.
 If you submit